unisonweb/unison/unison-src/transcripts/diff.output.md

   Added definitions:

-    1.  type A a
+    1.  structural type A a
-    2.  ability X a1 a2
+    2.  structural ability X a1 a2
     3. A.A           : Nat -> A a
     4. X.x           : {X a1 a2} Nat
     5.  b             : Nat